imujtaba8488/package_im_stepper/README.md

 is filling up the survey form.
 This is where im_stepper comes into play with easy to use stepper widgets that may find its uses in a myriad applications.

+Simply import `package:im_stepper/stepper.dart` and choose any of the following steppers appropriate for your application:

 ### IconStepper

 A simple to use icon stepper widget, wherein, each icon defines a step.
-Hence, total number of icons define total number of steps possible for the stepper.
+Hence, total number of icons define total number of steps.
 Primarily designed to show steps as icons.

-#### Note
+#### Usage Note

 * __Important:__ IconStepper `direction` argument controls whether the stepper is displayed horizontally or vertically.
 A horizontal IconStepper can be wrapped within a Column